Particular/docs.particular.net/samples/azure/native-integration-asb/sample.md

 NOTE: The `NServiceBus.EnclosedMessageTypes` property must contain the message type expected by the NServiceBus endpoint.
 Message type should include namespace it's contained in.

-The message itself is defined as an `IMessage` under the `Shared` project.
+The message itself is defined as an `IMessage` in the `Shared` project.

 NOTE: To specify a message ID different from the underlying transport message ID (`BrokeredMessage.MessageId`), set the `NServiceBus.MessageId` header on the native message with the desired message ID.